-- To provide a high quality education for individuals seeking a comprehensive understanding of accounting and modern management methods. - To provide the students with a thorough understanding of the conceptual foundations of accounting, finance and management, and of the relevance of these in an applied context. - To focus on the international context in view of the increased globalisation of accounting standards, integration of capital markets and their implications on international business practices - To provide students with a focus on the wider business and strategic setting of accounting and management decision-making. - To demonstrate the relevance and applicability of academic research sufficient to enable students to make informed and objective decisions in a wide range of situations.
+- To provide a high quality education for individuals seeking a comprehensive understanding of accounting and financial analysis. - To provide the students with a thorough understanding of the conceptual foundations of accounting and finance, and of the relevance of these in an applied context. - To focus on the international context in view of the increased globalisation of accounting standards, integration of capital markets and their implications on international business practices. - To provide students with a focus on the wider business and strategic setting of accounting and finance decision-making. - To demonstrate the relevance and applicability of academic research sufficient to enable students to make informed and objective decisions in a wide range of situations.